 - Vaginal discharge

 Estriol cream treats the vaginal symptoms of menopause – it is a common choice of topical treatment used to treat symptoms such as vaginal inflammation, dryness and painful sex.
 Menopause causes your sex hormones to decline gradually.
 Symptoms occur due to the decline in the main female sex hormone, oestrogen.
-Estriol is a type of hormone replacement therapy (HRT) which is an effective treatment that helps women to manage their symptoms better by replacing the declining hormones.
+Estriol is a type of hormone replacement therapy (HRT) which helps women to manage their symptoms better by replacing the declining hormones.

 How do you use it? – the cream comes in a pack with a clear plastic applicator, which is used to apply the cream into your vagina.
 The applicator has a ring marked on the body which indicates where you need to fill the cream up to for the correct dose.
-See the section 'how to use Estriol' on the right for more information.
+See the section of this page called 'how to use estriol for more information.

-- Quick – you don’t need to make appointments or go to the pharmacy to get your medication dispensed
+- is quick – you do not need to make appointments or go to the pharmacy to get your medication dispensed

-It’s right for people with vaginal menopause symptoms – Estriol cream is used to treat vaginal symptoms caused during menopause as a result of too little oestrogen.
+It’s right for people with vaginal menopause symptoms – estriol cream is used to treat vaginal symptoms caused during menopause as a result of too little oestrogen.
 It is also used before operations on the vagina.
-It is a suitable choice of treatment if you have any of the following symptoms that are troublesome during your menopause:
+It could be right for you if you have any of the following symptoms that are troublesome during your menopause:

 - Vaginal dryness

 - More frequent urinary tract infections

 When shouldn’t I use estriol cream? – estriol cream is not right for everyone.
 Some people shouldn't use it because of pre-existing health conditions.
 See the 'contraindications of estriol cream' section on the right for more information.

 Does estriol cream interact with any medicines? – estriol cream doesn’t usually interact with other medicines as it is a topical treatment, but the following medicines could potentially cause an interaction: